Quasinormal Modes by Improved Matrix Method and Weighted Residual Method: Master Equation for Gravitational Quasinormal Modes

-In Eq. (\ref{Metric7}), the wave functions $\Psi$ and $\Theta$ are regular at the boundary points $x=0$ and $x=1$.
+In Eq. (\ref{Metric7}), the wave function $\Psi$ is regular at the boundary points $x=0$ and $x=1$.
 To avoid division by zero and potential numerical calculation failures, we deliberately express the coefficients of the wave function terms, as well as its first and second-order derivative terms, without denominators.
 In the next section, we will illustrate the fundamental principles of the matrix method and introduce an improved approach to enhance computational efficiency and resource utilization.